-Improving Aboriginal health in Western Australia is a critical concern for WAPHA.
-WA is home to over 69,000 Aboriginal people, with 27,278 living in the metro area and 41,970 living in more regional and remote areas.
+Improving Aboriginal health in Western Australia is a critical concern for WA Primary Health Alliance.
+The state is home to over 69,000 Aboriginal people, with 27,278 living in the metropolitan area and 41,970 living in regional and remote areas.

-WAPHA commissions programs and services that are culturally appropriate for the local Aboriginal and Torres Strait Islander community in the areas of;
+We commission programs and services that are culturally appropriate for the local Aboriginal communities in the areas of:

 - Chronic condition management